pivotal/docs-tap/tap-gui/plugins/valid-plugins/jira.hbs.md

 # Jira in Tanzu Developer Portal

-This topic tells you about the Jira validated frontend plugin.
+This topic tells you about the Jira validated front-end plug-in.

-The Jira frontend plug-in visualizes your JIRA activity stream in a component **Overview** tab.
+The Jira front-end plug-in visualizes your JIRA activity stream in a component **Overview** tab.
 For more information, see the
 [Jira plug-in documentation](https://github.com/RoadieHQ/roadie-backstage-plugins/tree/main/plugins/frontend/backstage-plugin-jira).